 Buying a SIM card in Tonga is extremely easy.

-If you fly into Tongatapu’s International Airport (and you most likely will), both cellphone companies have booths directly in sight as you exit the airport.
-The staff speak excellent English, and will be able to help you choose the right plan for you.
+If you fly into Tongatapu’s International Airport (and you most likely will), both cellphone companies have booths directly within sight as you exit the airport.
+The staff speak excellent English, and will be able to help you choose the right plan.

-The other international airport in Tonga is in Vava’u, but the situation is much the same.
-You’ll find U-Call and Digicel booths beside the airport, where you can pick up a SIM card within a few minutes.
+The other international airport in Tonga is in Vava’u, and the situation is much the same.
+You’ll find U-Call and Digicel booths beside the airport, where you can buy a SIM card within a few minutes.

-You’ll need to have a form of ID with you, which shouldn’t be a problem if you’re grabbing a card upon arrival, but if not, remember to take your passport when you buy one.
+You’ll need to have a form of ID with you, which shouldn’t be a problem if you’re grabbing a card upon arrival.
+If not, remember to take your passport when you buy one.

-You can buy SIM card top-ups pretty much everywhere in Tonga, as long as you’re in a village that has a couple of stores.
+You can buy credit top-ups pretty much everywhere in Tonga, as long as you’re in a village with a couple of stores.
 Just look for the U-Call or Digicel branding, or ask around at any general store.